Short lesson. Important lesson.

 Gitleaks is a single binary.
 It scans files (or git history) for patterns that match known secret formats: AWS keys, GitHub tokens, Slack tokens, Stripe keys, OpenAI API keys, private keys, JWTs, generic “looks like a secret” strings.
 When it finds one, it fails loudly with the file path, line number, and a redacted preview of the match.

-It has two modes:
+It has two practical modes in this workshop:

 Installing Gitleaks